Diocese of Nitra: History

 The diocese was created as the first one on the territory of present-day Slovakia around 880 (from the Diocese of Regensburg), during the time of Great Moravia.
 Its first bishop was the Saint Methodius.
 Its destiny after the fall of Great Moravia isn't known.

 It was re-established in 1105 as part of the ecclesiastical province of Esztergom in the Kingdom of Hungary.
-In 1977, it was taken from the Archdiocese of Esztergom and attached into the newly established Diocese of Trnava.
+In 1977, it was taken from the province of the Archdiocese of Esztergom and attached into the newly established province of Trnava (later renamed Bratislava-Trnava, now Bratislava).
 Before the reorganization in 2008, it was situated in the western parts of the Trenčín and Žilina regions (basically the former Trencsén County) with a strip connecting it to the city of Nitra.
 It had an area of 5,321 km^{2} and a population of that area was 838,861 of which around 84% were of Catholic faith (2004).

 On 14 February 2008, the territory of the diocese was reorganized.
 The diocese lost northern parts to the newly created Diocese of Žilina, but gained territory around the "strip" and southern parts from the Archdiocese of Bratislava-Trnava.